MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-respond-mitigate-threats.md

 1. Go to the Microsoft 365 Defender portal ([https://security.microsoft.com](https://security.microsoft.com)) and sign in.

 2. Notice cards on the Home page.
-These cards tell you at a glance how many threats were detected, along with how many user accounts, endpoints (devices), and other assets were affected.
+Cards tell you at a glance how many threats were detected, along with how many user accounts, endpoints (devices), and other assets were affected.
 The following image is an example of cards you might see:

    :::image type="content" source="../../media/defender-business/mdb-examplecards.png" alt-text="Screenshot of cards in the Microsoft 365 Defender portal":::